trszdev/granax/doc/getting-started.md

-To begin using Granax, you need to have a running and properly configured [Tor](https://torproject.org).
-Granax will work with standalone Tor and also the Tor Browser Bundle (however the recommendation is the former).
+When Granax is installed on Mac OSX or Windows platforms, it will automatically download a copy of the Tor Browser Bundle locally and use it - **no configuration required!** On GNU+Linux systems, Granax expects the `tor` package to be installed.

+Granax will start Tor with a custom `torrc` file that can be found in `lib/torrc.js`, however if you prefer to use a custom `torrc` or a different Tor executable, follow this guide.
 This guide assumes you are running [Debian](https://debian.org) or a derivitive, however it should translate easily to any other operating system.

 ### Step 0: Install Tor